kractjp/blender-addons/wizender/README.md

 ## Requirements

-- Blender 3.0 or later
+- Blender 4.2 or later
 - No external dependencies

 ## License

-This project is licensed under the GPL-2.0-or-later license.
+This project is licensed under the GPL 3.0 or later license.
 See the LICENSE file for details.

 ## Support